gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 Spur Gear Gearboxes → Planetary Gearboxes
 =========================================
+Note: Spur gear gearboxes are fine for most applications for a rookie team.
+We are not advocating necessarily having to upgrade to planetary motors, but there are some advantages which may become useful in more advanced use cases such as high-load systems.
 Spur gear gearboxes have inherent disadvantages to planetary gearboxes.
 Spur gear gearboxes should not be used in high-load situations, primarily because the gears can strip and destroy the gearbox.
-Planetary gearboxes are much better suited for drivetrain and arms, due to the configuration of the sun and planet gears.
+An example would be a drivetrain that has to change directions repeatedly and quickly Planetary gearboxes are much better suited for drivetrain and arms, due to the configuration of the sun and planet gears.
-In addition, spur gear gearboxes are prone to shock loads; therefore, direct drive is definitely not advisable on drivetrains.
+In addition, spur gear gearboxes are prone to shock loads; therefore, direct drive is not advisable on drivetrains.
 Refer to the Motor guide for more complete information on gearboxes.
 **This refers to using spur gear gearboxes which are attached directly to the pinion gear of the motor.